Laravel Telescope: A Powerful Debugging Tool for Your Laravel App

 php artisan migrate

-This ensures that Telescope can store logs and other monitoring data in your database.
+This ensures Telescope can store logs and monitoring data.

 How to Access Laravel Telescope